ErdemOzgedik/my-hotel/README.md

 # My Hotel

 This is a responsive web application.
-Users can browse among diffrent hotels also can filter by price and point them.
+Users can browse among diffrent hotels also can filter by price and rate them.
-Users can create new hotels.
+Users can add new hotels to the list.

 ## Used Technologies